 - Test and evaluate proposals to ensure that they deliver the expected change in behaviour and experience for patients prior to making final recommendations for wider implementation

 To support this work a Clinical Advisory Group was established, which includes members from the Academy of Medical Royal Colleges, the Royal Colleges of Surgeons, Physicians, Nursing and Emergency Medicine, Healthwatch, and senior members of NHS England and NHS Improvement clinical teams.
 The group met regularly during the initial two phases of the Review and will continue to meet and input during phase three.

-These proposals will now be field-tested at a selection of sites across England, with the findings helping to inform any final recommendations.
-The approach and timeframe for this testing varies across the four service areas according to the nature of care and the changes that are being proposed.
+These proposals are now being field-tested at a selection of sites across England, with the findings helping to inform any final recommendations.
+The latest details of this field-testing are set out below.